-If we do not receive Premiums for your Family, we may terminate the memberships of everyone in your Family.
+If the University of California fails to pay us Premiums for your Family, we may terminate the memberships of everyone in your Family.

 Termination of a Product or all Products

 We may terminate a particular product or all products offered in the group market as permitted or required by law.
 If we discontinue offering a particular product in the group market, we will terminate just the particular product by sending you written notice at least 90 days before the product terminates.
 If we discontinue offering all products in the group market, we may terminate the University of California's Agreement by sending you written notice at least 180 days before the Agreement terminates.